-Within the heart of the Nation’s Oldest City, a $3 million dollar rehabilitation of streets dating from the 1573 Town Plan has created renewed life, vibrancy, and accessibility.
+Employing ‘complete streets’ techniques within the heart of the Nation’s Oldest City, a $3 million dollar rehabilitation of the historic streets, dating from the 1573 Town Plan, has created renewed life, vibrancy, and accessibility.
 Locally referred to as the “Downtown Improvements District” and comprising multiple blocks of Hypolita Street, Treasury Street, and Spanish Street, the design fully integrates the historically appropriate streetscape with a full building-line-to-building-line replacement of underground infrastructure.

 This iconic project was built by the City of St. Augustine as a public-private “Legacy” project for the 450th commemoration of the 1565 founding by Don Pedro Menendez.
 While it became the crown jewel of the Legacy projects, it began with the team at Marquis Latimer + Halback, Inc. and a grassroots group of 10-12 business and property owners.
 Conceptual imagery was developed that rethought the ‘back alley’ atmosphere, replacing the crumbling asphalt with the first permanent paving materials, including brick and coquina, adding flowering planters, and adding other period-appropriate landscape elements.

 Utilizing ‘complete street’ elements, the design seamlessly gives precedence to the nearly 6 million pedestrians who visit the historic core each year while supporting the vehicular users in delivery trucks, trolleys, fire safety vehicles, and passenger cars.
 The raised curb is eliminated, and pedestrians, wheelchairs, strollers, walkers, and bicycles can pass from one zone to the other.

 As a living city, vehicular access is still important to the property owners, business owners, and